hcientist/OnlinePythonTutor/v3/docs/opt-trace-format.md

 variable from `v3/test-trace.js`.
 I use this technique as a quick way of testing out what different traces look like without setting up a server.

+**If you open up your browser console, you will see the current trace entry being printed out as you step through the visualization, which can help you debug.**

 ## Execution Point Objects